 Just because you’re new to fitness doesn’t mean high-intensity interval training isn’t for you.
-Otherwise known as HIIT, these fast-paced workouts have been shown to torch tons of calories in a short amount of time — so you don’t need to spend hours in the gym.
+Otherwise known as HIIT workouts, these fast-paced routines have been shown to torch tons of calories in a short amount of time — so you don’t need to spend hours in the gym.
 This type of training will have you alternating between periods of maximum effort (think: 20 seconds of jumping jacks) and short recovery.

 - Jog or march in place for 30 seconds.

-- Then, stand and circle your arms backwards, one after the other, (as if you’re pretending to do the backstroke) for 30 seconds.
+- Standing tall, circle your arms backwards, one after the other, (as if you’re pretending to do the backstroke) for 30 seconds.

 10-Minute HIIT Workout